kellerflint/Course-Resources/content/Web Frameworks - Midterm Practice.md

 # Midterm: JavaScript Technical Interview Practice

-These questions are designed to help prepare you for the [[MISC - 305 Midterm|305 Midterm]].
+These questions are designed to help prepare you for the [[Web Frameworks - Midterm|305 Midterm]].
 Once you feel familiar with the JavaScript topics, try taking these without using notes for practice.

 ### Questions